-Your baby will probably not have any symptoms at first, but you will need to follow your doctor's instructions very carefully.
+Your baby may not have any symptoms at first.
+But you will need to follow your doctor's instructions very carefully.
 If your baby seems to be getting sick, call your doctor right away.

-How is Primary Congenital Hypothyroidism treated?
+How is Congenital Hypothyroidism treated?

-Treatment for babies with primary congenital hypothyroidism is fairly simple.
-The baby is given a medicine to make up for the thyroid hormone his or her body cannot produce.
-The baby will need to take this medicine for the rest of his or her life.
+Treatment for babies with congenital hypothyroidism is fairly simple.
+The baby is given medicine to make up for the thyroid hormone his or her body cannot produce.
+The baby may need to take this medicine for a short time, or for the rest of his or her life.